 Hair loss may sometimes be long-term or even permanent.
 In other cases, some people may prefer a non-medical approach to treating hair loss.
 Hairpieces and wigs offer a means to disguise hair loss.
 In the past several years, wigs and hairpieces have advanced significantly.
 The cost of a wig may actually be covered by your insurance provider if the baldness was the result of a medical condition.

 At-Home Laser Therapy (Theradome)

+The use of a laser therapy device called Theradome can help reverse hair loss.
 Laser therapy is primarily used by dermatologists along with other skin specialists.
 Now the FDA has cleared the way for some laser therapy products to be used at home.
 At-home laser therapy devices are intended to help in hair regrowth while making it thicker.
-Theradome is one of the best of these FDA-cleared at-home laser therapy devices to reverse hair loss.
+Theradome is one of the best of these FDA-cleared at-home laser therapy devices to reverse thinning hair and hair loss.

 The Theradome Difference

 Theradome is the perfect fusion of science, medicine, and technology to address the common problem of hair loss using modern approaches.
 Theradome is a cordless helmet for hair that uses laser technology to stimulate and encourage hair growth.
 It is designed for 20 minutes a day use.
 While it is recommended by doctors, it can also be purchased over-the-counter.

 If you are struggling with hair loss and searching for an effective and affordable solution, Theradome could be just what you are looking for.
 It uses advanced at-home hair restoration laser technology to help regrow your hair and has managed to change the lives of both men and women suffering from varying degrees of hair loss throughout the world.